Intergenerational equity

 Intergenerational equity in economic, psychological, and sociological contexts, is the idea of fairness or justice between generations.
 The concept can be applied to fairness in dynamics between children, youth, adults, and seniors.
 It can also be applied to fairness between generations currently living and future generations.

-Conversations about intergenerational equity occur across several fields.
+Conversations about intergenerational equity may include basic human needs, economic needs, environmental needs and subjective human well-being.
 It is often discussed in public economics, especially with regard to transition economics, social policy, and government budget-making.
 Many cite the growing U.S. national debt as an example of intergenerational inequity, as future generations will shoulder the consequences.
 Intergenerational equity is also explored in environmental concerns, including sustainable development, and climate change.
 The continued depletion of natural resources that has occurred in the past century will likely be a significant burden for future generations.
 Intergenerational equity is also discussed with regard to standards of living, specifically on inequities in the living standards experienced by people of different ages and generations.
-Intergenerational equity issues also arise in the arenas of elderly care and social justice.
+Intergenerational equity issues also arise in the arenas of elderly care, social justice, and housing affordability.

-Power
+Political rights

-The youth suffrage movement includes some advocating for the equal distribution of power to all, regardless of age so that they can influence their short and long-term priorities.
-The lowest voting age, as of January 2023, is 16.
+The debate around youth rights, children's rights and the rights of future generations includes discussions around when people should have political power, and how much they should have.
+Adam Benforado argues, for example, that giving children more political rights than adults results in everyone being better off by, for example, increasing the salience of long-term issues.

-Future generations, if they are going to be given any power, would need some form of proxy voting.
-Kim Stanley Robinson describes one such system in his science fiction novel The Ministry for the Future.
+Those seeking rights or greater consideration for future generations discuss methods such as deliberative democracy, an ombudsman for future generations, or other institutions tasked specifically with considering future generations.
+Some advocates also want a child impact assessment of policies or decisions to evaluate outcomes for a specific child or even the next generation more broadly.

 Public economics usage

 History

 Since the first recorded debt issuance in Sumaria in 1796 BC, one of the penalties for failure to repay a loan has been debt bondage.
 In some instances, this repayment of financial debt with labor included the debtor's children, essentially condemning the debtor family to perpetual slavery.
 About one millennium after written debt contracts were created, the concept of debt forgiveness appears in the Old Testament, called Jubilee (Leviticus 25), and in Greek law when Solon introduces Seisachtheia.
 Both of these historical examples of debt forgiveness involved freeing children from slavery caused by their parents' debt.

-While slavery is illegal in all countries today, North Korea has a policy called, "Three Generations of Punishment" which has been documented by Shin Dong-hyuk and used as an example of punishing children for parents' mistakes.
-Stanley Druckenmiller and Geoffrey Canada have applied this concept (calling it "Generational Theft") to the large increase in government debt being left by the Baby Boomers to their children.
+The leaders of the Haudenosaunee Confederacy considered the precept of seven generation sustainability when making present decisions that could have significant impact on their potential future descendants.